 - > We are a global business subject to complex economic, legal, political, tax, foreign currency and other risks associated with international operations, which risks may be difficult to adequately address. - > Our growth strategy anticipates that we will create new products, services, and distribution channels and expand existing distribution channels.
-If we are unable to effectively manage these initiatives, our business, financial condition, results of operations and cash flows would be adversely affected.
+If we are unable to effectively manage these initiatives, our business, financial condition, results of operations and cash flows would be adversely affected. - Our growth may have a negative effect on the successful expansion of our business, on our people management, and on the increase in complexity of our software and platforms. - > If our growth rate decelerates significantly, our prospects and financial results would be adversely affected, preventing us from achieving profitability. - > We may be unable to recruit, train and/or retain qualified teachers, mentors, and other skilled professionals. - > Our business may be materially adversely affected if we are not able to maintain or improve the content of our existing courses or to develop new courses on a timely basis and in a cost-effective manner. - > Failure to attract and retain students to enroll in our courses and programs, and to maintain tuition levels, may have a material adverse impact on our business and prospects. - If student performance falls or parent and student satisfaction declines, a significant number of students may not remain enrolled in our programs, and our business, financial condition and results of operations will be adversely affected. - > Our curriculum and approach to instruction may not achieve widespread acceptance, which would limit our growth and profitability. - > The continued development of our brand identity is important to our business.
+If we are not able to maintain and enhance our brand, our business and operating results may suffer. - > If our partnerships are unable to maintain educational quality, we may be adversely affected. - > There is significant competition in the market segments that we serve, and we expect such competition to increase; we may not be able to compete effectively.

-- > Our growth may have a negative effect on the successful expansion of our business, on our people management, and on the increase in complexity of our software and platforms. - If our growth rate decelerates significantly, our prospects and financial results would be adversely affected, preventing us from achieving profitability. - > We may be unable to recruit, train and/or retain qualified teachers, mentors, and other skilled professionals. - > Our business may be materially adversely affected if we are not able to maintain or improve the content of our existing courses or to develop new courses on a timely basis and in a cost-effective manner. - Failure to attract and retain students to enroll in our courses and programs, and to maintain tuition levels, may have a material adverse impact on our business and prospects. - > If student performance falls or parent and student satisfaction declines, a significant number of students may not remain enrolled in our programs, and our business, financial condition and results of operations will be adversely affected. - > Our curriculum and approach to instruction may not achieve widespread acceptance, which would limit our growth and profitability. - The continued development of our brand identity is important to our business.
-If we are not able to maintain and enhance our brand, our business and operating results may suffer. - > If our partnerships are unable to maintain educational quality, we may be adversely affected. - > There is significant competition in the market segments that we serve, and we expect such competition to increase; we may not be able to compete effectively. - We cannot assure you that we will not be subject to liability claims for any inaccurate or inappropriate content in our training programs, which could cause us to incur legal costs and damage our reputation. - We may be subject to legal liability resulting from the actions of third parties, including independent contractors and teachers, which could cause us to incur substantial costs and damage our reputation. - > We may not have sufficient insurance to protect ourselves against substantial losses. - > A cybersecurity attack or other security breach or incident could delay or interrupt service to our users and customers, harm our reputation or subject us to significant liability.
+- > The COVID-19 pandemic has significantly negatively impacted segments of our business and may continue to do so. - > Our business and operations may be adversely affected by economic uncertainty and volatility in the financial markets, including as a result of the military conflict in Ukraine. - > Our business may be materially adversely affected by a general economic slowdown or recession. - > We may be sued for infringement of the intellectual property rights of others and such actions would be costly to defend, could require us to pay damages and could limit our ability or increase our costs to use certain technologies in the future. - > We cannot assure you that we will not be subject to liability claims for any inaccurate or inappropriate content in our training programs, which could cause us to incur legal costs and damage our reputation. - > We may be subject to legal liability resulting from the actions of third parties, including independent contractors and teachers, which could cause us to incur substantial costs and damage our reputation. - > We may not have sufficient insurance to protect ourselves against substantial losses. - A cybersecurity attack or other security breach or incident could delay or interrupt service to our users and customers, harm our reputation or subject us to significant liability.